Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 Desember 2025 12.35.10 UTC
+- WIB: Selasa, 30 Desember 2025 13.47.25 UTC
-- WITA: Selasa, 30 Desember 2025 13.35.10 UTC
+- WITA: Selasa, 30 Desember 2025 14.47.25 UTC
-- WIT: Selasa, 30 Desember 2025 14.35.10 UTC
+- WIT: Selasa, 30 Desember 2025 15.47.25 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology